merdok/homebridge-webos-tv/README.md

     - *com.webos.app.externalinput.av1*
   - Inputs and apps can also be switched when the TV is off, in that case an attempt to power on the TV and switch to the chosen input will be made
 - `showInputButtons` [optional]
-Wheter to additionally show inputs as buttons.
+Whether to additionally show inputs as buttons.
 Useful for automations. **Default: false**
 - `volumeControl` [optional]
-Wheter the volume control service is enabled. **Default: "both"**
+Whether the volume control service is enabled. **Default: "both"**
   - Available values:
     - *"both"* or *true* - slider and buttons
     - *"none"* or *false* - no volume control